Speaker of the House of Representatives (Thailand)

+History

 The office of the Speaker was first established in 1932, with the establishment of the first legislature of Thailand.
 The office of the President of the People's Assembly of Siam was first occupied by Chaophraya Thammasakmontri (Sanan Thephasadin na Ayutthaya).

+Powers

 The Speaker is entrusted with certain legislative powers, as it is his main role to ensure all the legislative process is followed.
 The Speaker is assisted by two Deputy Speakers.
 The Speaker must act impartially on all matters and therefore cannot be a member of an executive committee of a political party, this also apply to his deputies.